cjappl/Conference-Presentations/slides.md

 man 3 vsnprintf
 ```
 > ...
-> (apostrophe) Decimal conversions (d, u, or i) or the integral portion of a floating point conversion (f or F) should be grouped and separated by thousands using the non-monetary separator returned by localeconv(3).
+> Decimal conversions (d, u, or i) or the integral portion of a floating point conversion (f or F) should be grouped and **separated by thousands using the non-monetary separator returned by localeconv(3)**.
 > ...

 <br>